-Anyone who has been plagued with acid reflux or GERD knows how massively miserable heartburn can be.
+Anyone who is plagued with acid reflux or GERD knows how massively miserable heartburn can be.
 Of course, most humans can be susceptible to heartburn.
 Yet when it’s chronic and frequent, it is a (pun intended) gut-wrenching pain that’s often hard to ignore.

 How It Began

 Many members of my Dad’s side of the family have been afflicted with the agony of persistent acid reflux.
 Many adolescent memories of Dad were of him popping fruit-flavored Rolaids like candy.

 Personally, I started getting heartburn at the age of 12 or 13.
 At first, I didn’t know what it was exactly!
 I guzzled down glasses of Coca-Cola, thinking it might have been some weird, parched, burning thirst.
 Putting two and two together, I figured out what the culprit was in causing the upper abdominal sting and knew I had inherited my father’s acid reflux.
 Heartburn was sporadic at first, but by the time I graduated high school, my Mom was buying me rolls of cherry-flavored Rolaids every week because I’d get heartburn every day.